Learn the Words to the First Responder Anthem “Thank You First Responder”

 What is this About?

-Together with the aid of individuals, communities, businesses, organizations and the U.S. government, we believe the creation of a National Holiday or Day of Observance is the ultimate expression of thanks and gratitude for First Responders and are working diligently to unify other existing efforts under this umbrella.
+Together with the aid of individuals, communities, businesses, organizations and the U.S. government, we believe the creation of a Day of Observance is the ultimate expression of thanks and gratitude for First Responders and are working diligently to unify other existing efforts under this umbrella.
 We the People CAN make a difference!

 Did You Know There Are Over